Hubert H. Crawford: Death

 In 1940, Crawford's life took a turn for the worse.
 He was in the attic of his home when he fell from the third-story window.
 He suffered much trauma from the fall, and it left him impaired for the remainder of his life.
 He resided at the Buffalo Psychiatric Center.
 He continued to create works while he was there, but his other works were not remembered the way they used to be.
 In 1977, he was moved to a senior center in Hamburg, New York.
 On January 11, 1985, Crawford died in a nursing home in Utica, New York.

 Artist legacy

-After Crawford's death, his work seemed to have to been forgotten.
+After Crawford's death, his work seemed to have been forgotten.
 In an article in The Buffalo News, Robert Emerson, executive director of Old Fort Niagara said "He was well known in the 1930s but is forgotten today."
 His mural in the Officer's Club was restored by SUNY Buffalo State’s Art Conservation Department.
 Emerson hopes to make Crawford's name well known again, and he had plans to display his mural of the Battle of Contigny in a side room at Fort Niagara with other artifacts to remember the World Wars.